bonitoo-io/virtual-device/README.md

 * `id` - an identifier for the device.
 Here again the value `random` leads to an internally generated random UUID.
 * `name` - a name for the device.
 * `description` - explanatory note about the device.
-* `interval` - the interval in milliseconds that a device instance will wait when generating and then publishing new samples.
+* `interval` - the interval in milliseconds that a device instance will wait before generating and then publishing new samples.
 * `jitter` - an offset in milliseconds for an additional short wait, useful when publishing samples from more than one device of the same type.
 * `count` - the number of devices of the type being defined to be created.
 Default is 1.
 If more than one device is run then its id and the id's of its samples will include a serial number suffix.
 * `samples` - an array of samples to be generated by the device.
 These can be strings matching names of previously defined samples, or they can be inline definitions as above.